swordcube/hxglad/README.md

 Click me to get to [Glad's GitHub Page](https://github.com/Dav1dde/glad)

+These bindings came from [Blueprint](https://github.com/BlueprintFramework-Team/Blueprint), Go check it out!

 ---

 This library only works with the Haxe `cpp` target via `hxcpp`.